Skip to main

 CPH students who have engaged in undergraduate research while pursuing a Bachelor of Public Health degree often report that their experience with research helped shape their career and improved their preparation for graduate school.

 Each semester, students have the opportunity to apply for CPH 395, Undergraduate Independent Studies in Public Health, for the following semester.
-Applications are typically open in early October (for spring) and March (for fall).
-The spring application window is now open through Oct.
-15, 2023.
-Please watch the announcements in BPH Undergraduate Canvas page for more information.
+Applications are typically open in September (for spring) and February (for fall) and are made available through this page.
+Watch for announcements on the BPH Undergraduate Canvas page.

 Undergraduate students in the College of Public Health have several opportunities for research funding each year.
 Funding is limited, and students who have already been involved in undergraduate research are encouraged to apply.
-The summer application is now open through April 15, 2023.
+The spring application will open soon.

 Student research responsibilities vary by project but may include assistance with literature reviews, survey administration and interviews, analysis of existing data sets, analysis of interview transcripts, conference presentation and preparation, and manuscript preparation.